-The Company aligns its approach to that of its parents reinsurance policy, which is to purchase reinsurance only from those reinsurers who meet the Company's parents security standards.
-Reinsurance is placed through the Company's parent, and reinsurance counterparties are subject to a rigorous internal assessment process by reviewing ratings provided by rating agencies and other publicly available information.
+The Company purchases reinsurance only from those reinsurers who meet the Travelers group reinsurance security standards.
+Reinsurance counterparties are subject to a rigorous internal assessment process by reviewing ratings provided by rating agencies and other publicly available information.
 The Company utilises resources from the Travelers group in managing this risk.

 In addition, the Company has an 80% Quota Share arrangement in place with TICL, its immediate parent.
-The net premiums paid by the Company to TICL are held within a collateral account categorised as a ring-fenced fund.
-The assets held within the collateral account cannot be released to TICL until the assets within the account exceed the associated liabilities on the second anniversary of any given accident year commencing from 31 December 2019.
+The net premiums paid by the Company to TICL are held within an escrow account.
+The assets held within the escrow account cannot be released to TICL until the assets within the account exceed the associated liabilities and then only after 31 December 2021.